top of page

 Then, my own little piece of Narnia arrived in the mail—connecting my forest home in the Pacific Northwest with Africa and C.S.
 Lewis.

 I hope Dr. G will feel this part of his collection has found a good home.
-I'm reminded of Narnia and hope every time I pass by the built-in bookshelf in my home—handcrafted by my husband when we moved to the house in the middle of the cedar trees.
+I'm reminded of Narnia, and hope, every time I pass by the built-in bookshelf in my home—handcrafted by my husband when we moved to the house in the middle of the cedar trees.

-My "Miniature Aslan's How" has the sign for The Lion, the Witch and the Wardrobe, a lamppost, a mysterious wardrobe opened a crack, wonderful iron bookends in the shape of a lion (a big reason why the package was so heavy!), an Oxford mug, Mr and Mrs Beaver and Dr. G's book:
+My "Miniature Aslan's How" has the sign for The Lion, the Witch and the Wardrobe, a lamppost, a mysterious wardrobe opened a crack, wonderful iron bookends in the shape of a lion (a big reason why the package was so heavy!), an Oxford mug, Mr and Mrs Beaver, and Dr. G's book:

 C. S. Lewis in Africa